ja2-stracciatella/ja2-stracciatella/src/slog/README.md

 ## Design goals

-* simple in usage and implementation;
+- simple in usage and implementation;
-* fast compilation;
+- fast compilation;
-* logging to console and/or into a file;
+- logging to console and/or into a file;
-* suitable for C and C++;
+- suitable for C and C++;
-* printf-like formatting;
+- printf-like formatting;
-* no overhead when logging is disabled;
+- no overhead when logging is disabled;
-* cross-platform (Unix, Windows);
+- cross-platform (Unix, Windows);
-* suitable for open-source and commercial products;
+- suitable for open-source and commercial products;

 ## License

-*The MIT License (MIT)*
+_The MIT License (MIT)_

 You can use this library in commercial and open-source projects.
 No attribution is required.
 Please see the full text of the license in LICENSE.txt

-## Additional usage notes

-Logging can be completely disabled when the program is compiled with define SLOG_DISABLED.

 ## Resources